 In a wide variety of social settings (e.g. crime, education, political activism, technology adoption), players’ returns to their efforts depend on how much effort others exert.
 Modeling these situations as a network game with strategic complementarities, we show that a player’s cycle centrality — a weighted sum of the number of network cycles that she is in — determines the extent to which she benefits from her complementarities with others.
 In contrast to the widely-used Bonacich centrality — which measures how efforts propagate through the network — cycle centrality measures how the variance of efforts propagates through the network.
 A utilitarian social planner who can incentivize one player’s effort targets the one with the highest cycle centrality.

 Different sellers often sell the same good at different prices.
 Using a stationary bargaining model, I characterize how the equilibrium price distribution of a good depends on its characteristics—that is, on the interaction between its sellers’ costs, its buyers’ values, and a network capturing various frictions associated with trading it.
-In contrast to previous work, I allow traders to strategically choose whom to make offers to, which substantially changes the way in which the network structure influences prices: As in the standard approach, the market decomposes into different submarkets, and—in the limit as bargaining frictions vanish—the law of one price holds within but not across them.
-In contrast to the standard approach, however, the price in each submarket does not depend on its buyer-to-seller ratio; rather, it is the price that emerges from Nash bargaining between two of its members.
-As a consequence, the presence of strategic partner choice simplifies the investigation of the determinants of bargaining power in decentralized markets—and allows an intuitive characterization of how the interaction between sellers’ costs, buyers’ values, and various trading frictions determines the structure of price dispersion in stationary networked markets.
+In contrast to the standard random-matching model, I allow traders to strategically choose whom to make offers to, which qualitatively changes how the network shapes prices: As in the random-matching model, the market decomposes into different submarkets, and—in the limit as bargaining frictions vanish—the law of one price holds within but not across them.
+But strategic choice of partners changes both how the market decomposes into different submarkets and the determinants of each submarket’s price.
+In particular, the price in each submarket does not depend on its buyer-to-seller ratio.
+Rather, it is the price that emerges from Nash bargaining between two of its members.
+Leveraging this observation, I describe an algorithm that shows how the interaction between sellers’ costs, buyers’ values, and the network determines the structure of price dispersion in stationary markets.